vatesfr/xen-orchestra/doc/installation/README.md

 After the VM is imported, you just need to start it with a `xe vm-start vm=XOA` or with XenCenter.

-XOA is in DHCP by default, so if you need to configure the IP, you need to edit `/etc/network/interfaces` as explain in the [Debian documentation](https://wiki.debian.org/NetworkConfiguration#Configuring_the_interface_manually).
+XOA is in **DHCP** by default, so if you need to configure the IP, you need to edit `/etc/network/interfaces` as explain in the [Debian documentation](https://wiki.debian.org/NetworkConfiguration#Configuring_the_interface_manually).
 You can access the VM console through XenCenter or directly on your Xen hosts the `xe console vm=XOA` command.

-Xen Orchestra is now accessible in your browser on ` http://your-vm-ip`!
+Xen Orchestra is now accessible in your browser on ` http://your-vm-ip` or in HTTPS on the same URL.

 ### XOA credentials